You may have noticed in my matched betting guide that we placed our free bet at high odds. There’s a reason for that and I’ll explain why.

 As you can see, the calculator tells us that our lay stake should be £40.11…

 So, all we need to do is click on the ‘9.4’ lay button and enter our stake of £40.11.
 It tells us that our liability on this bet is £336.92 and it’s good practice to check this figure against the expected liability on the matched betting calculator.
 As you can see, they’re both the same, so we know we have entered the correct lay stake.

 We’ll need to deposit enough funds into our Betfair account to cover our £336.92 liability as this is the amount we stand to lose from Betfair if Sporting Lisbon win.
 Don’t worry though, our winnings at Ladbrokes will more than cover it.

 Let’s have a look at our resulting profit/loss for the two outcomes…

-So regardless of whether Swansea City win, lose or draw we will make a guaranteed minimum profit of £40.15 from our free bet.
+So regardless of whether Sporting Lisbon win, lose or draw, we’ll extract guaranteed cash of £38.08 from our £50.00 free bet.

 Always place your free bets at high odds.
-You’ll need more money in your betting exchange account but it’ll give you a much larger overall profit!!!
+You’ll need more money in your exchange account but it’ll help you maximise your profits!